Cup: Games

 The cup game involves rhythmically striking plastic cups.

 Promotion

 In the developed world, cups are often distributed for promotional purposes.
 For example, a corporation might distribute cups with their logo at a trade show, or a city might hand out cups with slogans promoting recycling.
 There are companies that provide the service of printing slogans on cups.

-Types

-Names for different types of cups vary regionally and may overlap.
-Any transparent cup, regardless of actual composition, is called a "glass"; therefore, while a cup made of paper is a "paper cup", a transparent one for drinking shots is called a "shot glass", instead.

 For hot beverages

 While in theory, most cups are well suited to hold drinkable liquids, hot drinks like tea are generally served in either insulated cups or porcelain teacups.